 - Small chalk boards are not just for leaving family messages anymore.
 Use them for witty holiday messages or a daily countdown until Santa Claus arrives.

 - Wreaths should always displayed.
 You do not have to simply buy one though; most arts and crafts stores are replete with the basic goods to make one.
 Use ribbons, feathers, and glittery paint.

-- Nativity scenes are very traditional decorations and they are easy to build rather than buy a "Made in China" model (see the one I built in the photo below).
-Go here for the complete homemade Nativity scene plans.
+- Nativity scenes are very traditional decorations and they are easy to build as opposed to buying a "Made in China" model (see the one I built in the photo below).

 These are just a few holiday decorating ideas to get you going.
 Remember to include all the family members in both ideas and putting things together; this is how memories are made.